 For example, the following command reverts the default instance:

-SqlBindR.exe /unbind MSSQL14.MSSQLSERVER
+SqlBindR.exe /unbind MSSQL13.MSSQLSERVER

 In the upgrade utility that was included with Microsoft R Server 9.0.1, the utility did not restore the original packages or R components completely, requiring that the user run repair on the instance, apply all service releases, and then restart the instance.

 However, the latest version of the upgrade utility, for Microsoft R Server 9.1.0, will perform the restore of R Services features automatically.
 Therefore, you do not need to reinstall the R components or re-patch the server.
-You will still need to install any R packages that might have been added after the initial install of SQL Server R Services.
+However, you will still need to install any R packages that might have been added after the initial install of SQL Server R Services.

 Cannot perform upgrade from 9.0.1